Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Discussion

-The results of Section~\ref{sec:galaxy} show that the distribution of $\eturb$ in cold, supersonic ISM is only weakly sensitive to the choice of the model.
-This is because in this regime the production of small-scale turbulence is dominated by the heating of pre-existing turbulence via the $PdV$ work exerted by gas undergoing compression in spiral arms, collision of SNe-driven shells, and over disk instabilities \citep[see][]{semenov16,semenov17}.
+The results of Section~\ref{sec:galaxy} show that the distribution of $\eturb$ in the cold, supersonic ISM is only weakly sensitive to the choice of model.
+This is because in this regime the production of small-scale turbulence is dominated by the heating of preexisting turbulence via the $PdV$ work exerted by gas undergoing compression in spiral arms, collision of SN-driven shells, and disk instabilities \citep[see][]{semenov16,semenov17}.
 Thus, the choice of the model for the cascade term, $\Sigma$, in Equation~(\ref{eq:eturb}) might not be as crucial for predicting the turbulent properties of the cold ISM, as long as the adiabatic $PdV$ term and turbulence decay, $\epsilon$, are modeled appropriately.
-However, significant differences do arise in the regions where the cascade of energy from resolved scales dominates the sourcing of $\eturb$.
+However, significant differences do arise in regions where the cascade of energy from resolved scales dominates the sourcing of $\eturb$.

-One example is the disk outskirts and very center, where SLES model predicts higher turbulent velocities than the explicit LES model (Section~\ref{sec:galaxy}).
+One example is the disk outskirts and very center, where the SLES model predicts higher turbulent velocities than the explicit LES model (Section~\ref{sec:galaxy}).
 One reason for this discrepancy is the difference in the treatment of shearing flows.
 Our explicit model adopts a shear-improved LES closure where the bulk flow is filtered out and only the fluctuating part of the velocity field is interpreted as a part of the turbulent cascade \citep[][see also Section~\ref{sec:model:les}]{leveque07}.
 To avoid spurious production of $\eturb$ in stable shearing flows, such as differentially rotating disks, one needs to adopt a similar treatment in the SLES model.
-For example, instead of putting all dissipated energy into $\eturb$ one can make it a function of the difference between the local filtered and total flows, such that in purely shearing flows kinetic energy is dissipated directly into heat.
+For example, instead of putting all dissipated energy into $\eturb$, one can make it a function of the difference between the local filtered and total flows, such that in purely shearing flows, kinetic energy is dissipated directly into heat.
 We leave the investigation of such models to future work.